Las Vegas police officer arrested on misconduct charges

 One of those videos included the person’s private area being recorded without that person’s knowledge.

-Metro detectives became aware of an investigation in September involving a person on parole, the release said.
+Metro detectives became aware of an investigation in September, the release said.

 “During this investigation information was obtained that led to interviews with LVMPD patrol officer Rachel Sorkow,” the release said.

-She was booked Tuesday on five counts of misconduct of a public officers, as well as one each of capturing the image of another person’s private area and indecent exposure.
+She was booked Tuesday on five counts of misconduct of a public officer, as well as one each of capturing the image of another person’s private area and indecent exposure.

 Sorkow, 29, works as a patrol officer in Metro’s Northeast Area Command.
 She has been suspended with pay since Dec.
 4, the department said.